102 Seventh Avenue

 Why a duplex and not a laneway house?
 Is it correct that the proposal calls for 4 parking spaces on site if each residence has parking?
 How is the Maddock house heritage maintained if it has no yard space and a duplex crammed beside it?

-Allan asked over 2 years ago
+Allan asked about 3 years ago

 Why a duplex and not a laneway house?